Current advocacy projects

 We continue to call for a public discussion about changing the date to one that all Australians can celebrate.
 We also want a national discussion about a Treaty with Aboriginal people, recognising them in the constitution and having a national voice in Parliament.
 For more information visit the 26 January page

 This community hub combine the library, customer service, maternal and child health, a toy library, youth services and community meeting spaces.
 We secured $3 million from the Federal Government and $812,000 from the State Government for the $5 Million centre.
-For more information visit the venues page.
+For more information, go to the venues page on this website.

 Reservoir Community and Learning Centre CCTV